 If you have a specific health concern, pay particular attention to these foods to avoid while traveling.

-- Foods to avoid with diabetes – Foods with high amounts of sugar, sodium, fat, and refined starches such as candy, fruit juices, syrup, French fries, and white bread.
+- Foods that help prevent diabetes: Foods with high amounts of sugar, sodium, fat, and refined starches such as candy, fruit juices, syrup, French fries, and white bread.

-- Foods to avoid with heart disease – Foods with saturated fats, trans fats, salt, sugar, and cholesterol such as high-fat dairy products, soft drinks, chips, and fried foods.
+- Foods that help prevent heart disease: Foods with saturated fats, trans fats, salt, sugar, and cholesterol such as high-fat dairy products, soft drinks, chips, and fried foods.

-- Foods to avoid with high cholesterol – Foods with high amounts of saturated fats and trans fats such as oils, egg yolks, and milk products.
+- Foods that help prevent high cholesterol: Foods with high amounts of saturated fats and trans fats such as oils, egg yolks, and milk products.